ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - `keyswitch_t` renamed to elektraKeyFlags. _(Markus Raab)_
 - `option_t` renamed to elektraLockFlags and elektraLookupFlags. _(Markus Raab)_
 - `cursor_t` renamed to elektraCursor. _(Markus Raab)_

+> Note: we made this release on purpose before merging
+> larger changes.
+Please expect more fundamental changes
+> in the next releases.

 ### Errors